jaso-public/cs764-sorter/README.md

 # Implemented Techniques
 ## Tournament Tree
 The tournament tree's methods can be seen within the TournamentPQ.cpp and TournamentPQ.h files located within the ./src directory.
 It is utilized within the Sorter.cpp file that is also within the ./src directory to sort records.
-Within Sorter.cpp, it is utilized on lines 109, 195, 259, 301, and 341.
+Within Sorter.cpp, it is utilized on lines 110, 196, 260, 302, and 342.
+We utilize the tournament tree to sort mini runs, the intermediate merges, and the final merge.

 ## Variable Size Records
 The generator class accepts various flags including the "-s" flag for record size and the "-c" flag for record count.
 This enables a user to generate records of variable sizes and counts to an input.txt.
 This can be seen within the generate.cpp file in the ./src/tools directory.
 For sorting a given input file, the sortMain() method in ./tools/SortMain.cpp accepts the flag "-s" to allow the user to define a given record size.
 This size is sent to the Record's class' staticInitialize() method to be used when preforming operations on records.
 This call can be seen in SortMain.cpp at line 141.

 ## Minimum Count of Row Comparisons
 We attempt to compare records as little as possible by continuously placing records into the tournament tree during intermediate steps.
 For example, we have all our mini runs placed within a tournament tree (Sorter.cpp, line 110).
 This enables us to sort records within our mini runs.
+We also continuously place records within a tournament tree for intermediate and final merge (Sorter.cpp, lines 196, 260, 302, and 342).
+We get rid of duplicates by comparing the sorted records returned within the DeduplicaterProvider class (Provider.h, lines 86-118).
+We wait to get rid of duplicates until the records are sorted to wait until the duplicate records are next to each other.

 ## Duplicate Removal
 Duplicate removal is completed by the DeduplicaterProvider.
-This provider is given the sorted output, and then, it only returns unique records from this sorted output.
-This provider can be seen within Provider.h at lines 86-118.
+This provider is given the sorted output, and then, it only returns unique records from this sorted output (Provider.h, lines 86-118).
 Its place within our execution chain of providers/consumers can be seen within SortMain.cpp at line 164.

 ## Cache Size Mini Runs
-In our code, the size of cache is represented by memoryBlockSize defined in the SorterConfig class.
-Within the start of our sorting logic, we create a vector of Single Providers that is the size of the total number of records that can fit into the cache (Sorter.cpp, lines 72-80).
+In our code, the size of cache is represented by memoryBlockSize defined in the SorterConfig class (Sorter.h, line 24).
+Within the start of our sorting logic, we create a vector of Single Providers that is the size of the total number of records that can fit into the cache (Sorter.cpp, lines 73-80).
 We then give each Single Provider a record to return that comes from our source (Sorter.cpp, line 86-94).
 Then, we send all of these records to the TournamentPQ class to be sorted (Sorter.cpp line 110).
 This the cache size mini run.
 We then store this mini run within DRAM (Sorter.cpp, line 116).
 This process continues until all records from the source provider has been returned.
-Note that staging also occurs within the listed code portions, but this will be detailed further below.

 ## Device Optimized Page Sizes